 In all honesty, you will hardly find a Nigerian woman above 20 who does not know how to make good meals.
 We are sure from experience that Nigerian parenting places so much premium on that and it’s actually such a good, good thing.

-What we need now as a society is for parents to be as intentional with teaching the male child how to cook as they are about teaching the female child.
+What we need now as a society is for parents to be as intentional with teaching the male child how to cook [and actually do other important homely stuff] as they are about teaching the female child.
 And also to stop linking these lessons to what the female children will have to do at their husband's house.

-If sustained transgenerationally, this system will erode, once and for all, the belief that women are good for meals while also encouraging men to look for more qualitative reasons to wife a woman rather than these cheesy wife material qualities that should have no place in a progressive society.
+If sustained transgenerationally, this system will erode, once and for all, the belief that women are good for meals while also encouraging men to look for more qualitative reasons to wife a woman rather than these cheesy wife material qualities that should not be this glorified in the first instance.